xaviermignot/xaviermignot.github.io/_drafts/bicep-app-service-slots.md

 ```sh
 az webapp deployment slot swap -g $RG_NAME -n $APP_NAME -s staging
 ```
-This is where things would get messy if we don't follow rule n°1.
+This is where things would get messy if we don't follow rule n°1, which is "always same which version is live somewhere".
 The workflow does it by getting the previously deployed version, "inverting" it, and performing another deployment with the new version:
 ```sh
 previousVersion=$(az deployment group show -g $RG_NAME -n deploy-bicep-aps-demo-resources --query properties.parameters.activeApp.value -o tsv 2>/dev/null)
 [[ "$previousVersion" == 'green' ]] && versionToUse="blue" || versionToUse="green"